-The auditor will review general management practice in which includes a review of the management's policies and procedures relating to leasing and occupancy operations.
-It may include, but is not limited to staffing, staff supervision, training and operating policies and procedures.
+The auditor will review the management's policies and procedures relating to leasing and occupancy operations.
+This review may include, but is not limited to staffing, staff supervision, training and operating policies and procedures.
 The auditor will fully inform management staff of areas to be assessed on the day Review.

-In addition, the auditor will follow up on certifications of corrective action submitted from the previous evaluation to ensure that the Owner's Certification was indeed performed.
-In cases where Owners submitted information that was false or inaccurate from the previous year's evaluation, the Owner and management staff must receive a Finding.
+In addition, the auditor will follow up on certifications of corrective action submitted from the previous evaluation to ensure that the corrective action was indeed performed.
+In cases where Owners submitted information that was false or inaccurate from the previous year's evaluation, a Finding will be issued.
 Corrective action will require strict monitoring and visual verification of any subsequent certifications submitted by the property.
-The following subparagraphs detail what the auditor will review on the day of the Review.

-(F) Close out Meeting
+(F) Close Out Meeting